Matrescence Part 1: Making Room for Maternal Identity Exploration during Pregnancy

 By Peggy Loo, PhD

 Maybe you mention the latest symptoms in your changing body.
-Maybe swap updates on nursery setup progress or stress about all the things you’re “supposed to” prepare or buy before your due date, getting advice on what more seasoned parents recommend.
+Maybe swap updates on nursery setup progress or stress about all the things you’re “supposed to” prepare or buy before your due date, getting the real advice on what more seasoned parents recommend.
 Your OB appointments, childbirth class, baby shower planning, nesting, pros and cons of birthing preferences and birth “plans” and coordinating maternity leave or postpartum supports.
 Lots of pregnancy advice and resources (sometimes too much, and often unsolicited!)

 While all of these things make sense - notice that they’re all centered on having a “good” pregnancy, a healthy baby or uncomplicated birth, and the social rituals or cultural expectations many of us associate with what it means to be expecting a little one.